 There are strict quarantine guidelines for all animals imported to the UK.
-Residual risk will depend on whether these have been followed, including if the animal has been tested for

-Authors: Dr Katy Hill ID/microbiology registrar, Dr Jenny Poller virology consultant, Dr Oliver Koch ID consultant Version 2.0 Review date: June 2025 Herpes B virus (where relevant) and/or if there has been contact with an Asian macaque species that has not completed testing.
+Residual risk will depend on whether these have been followed, including if the animal has been tested for Herpes B virus (where relevant) and/or if there has been contact with an Asian macaque species that has not completed testing.